nogibjj/KatherineT.DE.Mini-Project_4/README.md

 ## Steps
 1. Add python to requirement.txt
 2. In main.py, define two functions.
-One returns the summary statistics and the other visualizae the data.
+One returns the summary statistics and the other visualizes the data.
 3. Add test cases in test_main.py.